run-ai/docs/docs/Researcher/scheduling/fractions.md

 ## Limitations

 Run:ai certified dynamic MIG on NVIDIA A100 40GB only.
-If you are using A100 80GB of A30, please contact Run:ai customer support.
+If you are using A100 80GB or A30, please contact Run:ai customer support.

 ## See Also